-1. Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know whether they are a single, top, or bottom sender.
+- 1. Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know whether they are a single, top, or bottom sender.
 This is done with the tab at the top center of the sender.
 See the following diagram.

-- 2. The senders default to single or bottom operation if the programming is not altered.
+This applies to the fresh and black senders only, the grey and galley tanks cannot be stacked. - 2.
+The senders default to single or bottom operation if the programming is not altered.
 Consequently, if the sender is for single or bottom operation, nothing further needs to be done to it (beyond programming it for the correct tank). - 3.
 For a top sender, remove the tab that says "TOP" next to it. - 4.
+If the sender is for the galley tank, remove the tab that says "GRY" and the tab that says "ALT". - 5.
 This is all that is required to program the senders for single, top, or bottom use.
-However, if you make an error, you have one chance to correct it, as described below. - 5.
-If the "TOP" tab has been removed and it should be a single or bottom sender, then cut out the recessed top correction tab that says "TC" next to it.
-This reverses the effect of the top tab. - 6.
+However, if you make an error, you have one chance to correct it, as described below. - If the "TOP" tab has been removed and it should be a single or bottom sender, then cut out the recessed top correction tab that says "TC" next to it.
+This reverses the effect of the top tab. - 7.
 Verify that both the top and bottom senders have been programmed for the correct tank.